Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Experiments

 \subsection{Ablation Study}

-\paragraph{Lighting-invariant Prior.} A major limitation of the original GPS-Gaussian~\cite{zheng2024gps} is that it struggles to maintain robustness against uneven lighting on the human surface without lighting priors, leading to a significant degradation in geometric consistency, as shown in Fig.~\ref{fig:ablation_invariant}.
-In contrast, our LGR module learns lighting-invariant radiance features prior under diverse lighting conditions and thus enhancing the reconstruction robustness to uneven illumination, enabling both geometric consistency and NVS quality improvements (Fig.~\ref{fig:ablation_geo}) .
+\paragraph{Geometry reconstruction.} A major limitation of the original GPS-Gaussian~\cite{zheng2024gps} is that it struggles to maintain robustness against uneven lighting on the human surface without lighting priors, leading to a significant degradation in geometric consistency, as shown in Fig.~\ref{fig:ablation_invariant}.
+In contrast, our LGR module learns lighting-robust radiance features under diverse illumination conditions, thereby improving reconstruction accuracy under uneven lighting and enhancing both geometric consistency and NVS quality (Table.~\ref{table:nvs}).

-\paragraph{Normal Refinement.} Although the lighting-invariant prior improves the accuracy of depth estimation, the use of convex upsampling for efficient full-resolution recovery inevitably leads to the loss of high-frequency geometric details and introduces grid-like artifacts in coarse normal $\mathbf{N}_c$, as evident in Fig.~\ref{fig:ablation_geo}.
-The proposed normal refinement module leverages the semantic information from radiance features and geometric cues from the coarse normal map, enabling the reconstruction of high-quality surface normals with both qualitative (Fig.~\ref{fig:ablation_geo}) and quantitative (See Supp.Mat.) improvements.
+Although the lighting-robust radiance features enhance depth estimation accuracy, the use of convex upsampling for full-resolution recovery inevitably causes the loss of high-frequency geometric details and introduces checkerboard artifacts in the coarse normal map $\mathbf{N}_c$, as shown in Fig.~\ref{fig:ablation_geo}.
+The proposed normal refinement module leverages both semantic information from radiance features and geometric cues from the coarse normal map to reconstruct high-quality surface normals with consistent improvements in qualitative (Fig.~\ref{fig:ablation_geo}) and quantitative (see Supp.Mat.) results. \nvsdepth

-\paragraph{Light Transport.} To mitigate the brightness loss caused by convolved environment lighting, we introduce a feed-forward direct illumination scaling factor $s_{\text{d}}$, which yields shading closer to the ground truth as shown in Fig.~\ref{fig:ablation_light}, applying $s_{\text{d}}$ brings the shading closer to the ground truth.
-To further enhance realism by modeling shadow effects and complex light interactions such as multi-bounce illumination, we additionally learn light visibility and indirect lighting components.
-As illustrated in the figure, our method accurately captures occlusion-induced shadows, including those cast by the arm and ball.
-Across all experiments, realistic effects are achieved using only tens of light samples per Gaussian.
-Specifically, we sample 40 rays per Gaussian, offering a favorable trade-off between visual quality and computational efficiency.
+\paragraph{Light Transport.} To mitigate the brightness loss caused by convolved environment lighting, we introduce a feed-forward direct illumination scaling factor $s_{\text{d}}$, which yields shading closer to the ground truth as shown in Fig.~\ref{fig:ablation_light}.
+To further enhance realism by modeling shadow effects and complex light interactions such as multi-bounce illumination, we additionally learn light visibility and indirect lighting.
+As illustrated in the figure, our method accurately captures occlusion shadows from the arm and ball.
+Across all experiments, realistic effects are achieved with only tens of light samples per Gaussian.
+Specifically, sampling 40 rays strikes an effective balance between quality and efficiency.
 With TensorRT acceleration, our model runs at 20 FPS during inference.
 Further analysis of computational efficiency is provided in Supp.Mat..